aruna-hk/alx-higher_level_programming/0x0C-python-almost_a_circle/tests/test_models/README.md

-test for flder for the model package
+test folder for the models classes

 rectange
 square